MinghuiChen43/awesome-deep-phenomena/README.md

 - When is a Convolutional Filter Easy To Learn? [[paper]](https://arxiv.org/abs/1709.06129)
   - Simon S. Du, Jason D. Lee, Yuandong Tian. *ICLR 2018*
   - Digest: We show that (stochastic) gradient descent with random initialization can learn the convolutional filter in polynomial time and the convergence rate depends on the smoothness of the input distribution and the closeness of patches.
 To the best of our knowledge, this is the first recovery guarantee of gradient-based algorithms for convolutional filter on non-Gaussian input distributions.

+- Understanding Black-box Predictions via Influence Functions. [[paper]](https://arxiv.org/abs/1703.04730)
+  - Pang Wei Koh, Percy Liang. *ICML 2017*
+  - Digest: In this paper, we use influence functions -- a classic technique from robust statistics -- to trace a model's prediction through the learning algorithm and back to its training data, thereby identifying training points most responsible for a given prediction.
+To scale up influence functions to modern machine learning settings, we develop a simple, efficient implementation that requires only oracle access to gradients and Hessian-vector products.

 ### 2016